 If you currently have a great product that’s working, resist the urge to introduce a new product in between wash days.
 The only time that you should be introducing a new product is on wash days.
 Introducing a new product days after washing your hair can cause a product conflict, which can lead to build-up, which will reduce moisture retention, affect the health of your cuticles, increase porosity, which automatically will give you annoyingly dry hair.

 - Use a sulphate free shampoo and trash all shampoos with sulphates in it.

 If you’re struggling with dry hair, you should have no business with traditional shampoos with Sodium Laureth Sulphate (SLS) in it.
 You want to go check the ingredient list on your shampoo to see if this ingredient is present in the first 5 ingredient list.
 If it is, you can either throw them away or use them to clean the house!

 Not to say that sulphates are bad, you just don’t need them in your hair right now.
 I don’t even use them on my skin.

 Sulphate-free shampoos are abundant in the market now that they are more affordable and easily accessible than they used to be.
-In case you need my recommendations, here are 5 products that I recommend.

 QUICK REPLY: What are you struggling with right now?
 Let me know by hitting the reply button.